MicroFocus/octane-jira-coverage-plugin/README.md

 ## Widget Summary:
 The widget shows the number of tests related to the entity, and the summary of the last runs of these tests.

 Each test can be executed using more than one configuration, for example using different browsers.
-The widget shows the last run status for each of the configurations.
+The widget shows a summary of the last run status of all the configurations.
 As a result, an entity might have (for example) 1 test and 3 test runs, since each run reflects a different configuration.
 You can drill from the widget to the entity in ALM Octane, and to its related test details.